The Canadian Christmas Trees Association

 - The mulch is used in green spaces around the municipality and is often available free of charge to residents.

-- The programs are announced in your local media just after the Holiday season.
+- The programs such as restoration of streams and rivers, programs with animal and wildlife rehabilitatation sites and local mulching programs are announced in your local media just after the Holiday season.

 - Please contact your municipality for details.